scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 >My rule is backfiring.

-Contrary to his previous 2 weeks, Geno Smith did not have a good game, which put this already hamstrung team (due to byes) into a poor position.
+Contrary to his previous two weeks, Geno Smith did not have a good game, putting this hamstrung team (due to byes) into a poor position.
 It was a valiant effort by Claeb's team in the loss, but Logan had all the magic this week.
-With a 2-4 record and 589 PF, he's in the same position as the Denver Broncos and many teams in this league are.
+With a 2-4 record and 589 PF, he's in the same position as the Denver Broncos and many teams in this league.
 Not last, in the mix, but time to kick it into gear.
-He's gaining some key contributors off bye next week which should help him a lot.
+He's gaining some key contributors off bye next week, which should greatly help him.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |